The Magdalene Sisters: Plot

 Three of the girls are shown, to some extent, to triumph over their situation and their captors.
 Margaret, although she is allowed to leave by the intervention of her younger brother, does not leave the asylum without leaving her mark.
 When she deliberately asks Sister Bridget to step aside for her to freely pass and is sharply shot down, Margaret falls to her knees in prayer.
 The Mother Superior is so surprised, she only moves past her after the Bishop tells her to come along.
 Bernadette and Rose finally decide to escape together, trashing Sister Bridget's study in search for the key to the asylum door and engaging her in a suspenseful confrontation.
 The two girls escape her clutches and are helped to return to the real world by a sympathetic relative, their story optimistically ending when Rose boards a coach bound for the ferry to Liverpool and Bernadette becomes an apprentice hairdresser.
-Crispina's end, however, is not a happy one; she spends the rest of her days in a mental institution (where she was sent to silence her from revealing the sexual abuse she suffered at the hands of Father Fitzroy) and dies of anorexia at age 24.
+Crispina's end, however, is not a happy one; she spends the rest of her days in a mental institution (where she was sent to silence her from revealing the sexual abuse she suffered at the hands of Father Fitzroy) and dies of anorexia at the age of 24.
 The film's script is fictional, but based on four testimonies reported in the documentary Sex in a Cold Climate.
-Some have challenged the historical accuracy of some aspects of the film.